ApryseSDK/pdftron-flutter/README.md

 password | String | false | password to an encrypted document config | Config | false | viewer configuration options

-Return a Future that would resolve when document is loaded.
+Returns a Future that would resolve when document is loaded.

 For configs (more info could be found [here](./lib/config.dart)):